 After inpatient comes intensive outpatient or IOP.
 Similar to inpatient in regards to the intensity of the therapeutic methods used during this stage, the main difference here is that therapy no longer occurs on a full-time schedule.
 Rather than being in groups and therapy sessions all day, you’ll only have IOP sessions a few times a week for several hours at a time.

 IOP is usually shorter than residential treatment, as the typical IOP program only lasts six to eight weeks.
-This period of time can be strenuous for newly recovering addicts and alcoholics.
+This period can be strenuous for people who are in the beginning stages of their recovery from alcohol or drugs.
 IOP acts as a buffer between rehab and the community at large.
 By attending an IOP, you help solidify your foundation in recovery and give yourself more time to acclimate to your new life as a sober, recovering individual.

 Outpatient programs, or OP, follows IOP.
-Similar to the fact that OP occurs on a part-time basis and requires alternative housing, the main difference is the length of the program and how frequently OP sessions occur.
+Similarly, the fact that OP occurs on a part-time basis and requires alternative housing, the main difference is the length of the program and how frequently OP sessions occur.

 OP programs last far longer than their IOP counterparts.
 OP programs will typically go on for several months following the completion of IOP, giving a long-lasting source of support as you navigate your way through life as a member of recovery.
 OP programs are excellent methods of relapse prevention.